Skip to main content

 Debbie Kuntz

-On Friday morning, East Hampton Town fire marshals were investigating the cause.
-Mr. Ecker said heavy equipment was brought it to knock down the remains of the building.
+Mr. Ecker said late Friday morning that heavy equipment was brought in to knock down the remains of the building.

 The aftermath of the fire late Friday morning.
 Harry Ellis

-The restaurant was set for a grand opening this weekend as Maison Close, which also has a location in Manhattan.
-"Maison Close Montauk boasts an open yet intimate space that features the same elevated Parisian bistro cuisine with a beachside setting that's befitting to its new outpost," read an announcement on its website.
-It was to be run by the same group operating Ruschmeyer's on Second House Road in Montauk.
+The restaurant was set for a grand opening last weekend as Maison Close, which also has a location in Manhattan.
+“Maison Close Montauk boasts an open yet intimate space that features the same elevated Parisian bistro cuisine with a beachside setting that’s befitting to its new outpost,” read an announcement on the restaurant’s website.
+It was to be run by the same group operating the restaurant Talya at Ruschmeyer’s on Second House Road in Montauk.

 Debbie Kuntz